Free accessibility checker for any website

 ARIA Role Attributes

-Checks for valid ARIA roles on interactive elements
+Checks for valid ARIA roles on buttons and controls.
+Wrong roles confuse assistive tools.

 Iframe Titles